Ask the Expert Series

 Q: What is the best thing managers can do right now?

 A: The best thing managers can do right now is prioritize the well-being of their workforce.
 A workforce’s well-being directly impacts their capacity to focus and make strong decisions.
-In today’s environment, our teams are ridden with distractions– whether it’s sitting in a temporary at-home office that doubles as the dining table or balancing full-time childcare responsibilities with work, there are very few employees who aren’t faced with substantial disruptions to their lives.
-On top of this, this entire pandemic is a very anxiety-ridden event that changes every day.
+In today’s environment, our teams are ridden with distractions-whether it’s sitting in a temporary at-home office that doubles as the dining table or balancing full-time childcare responsibilities with work, there are very few employees who aren’t faced with substantial disruptions to their lives.
+On top of this, the entire pandemic is a very anxiety-ridden event that changes every day.
 Managers should focus on being empathetic leaders of people before being driving managers of work.
 Conversations should begin with understanding how employees are feeling about their lives in and outside of work.
 By working alongside our team members to identify and reduce major obstacles that may be impeding success, we can ease the stress on employees and even boost their morale.
 This can mean scheduling group meetings at a different time that fits personal schedules or reconfiguring an existing process that’s become too cumbersome when executed in a remote way.
 Listening and hearing our employees’ concerns and then working to alleviate stress is the best way we can support them right now.